 Panel of Dickinson Faculty

-Heather Bedi, assistant professor of environmental studies
+Heather Bedi, environmental studies

-Nicoletta Marini-Maio, associate professor of Italian and film studies
+Nicoletta Marini-Maio, Italian and film studies

-Ed Webb, associate professor of political science and international studies
+Ed Webb, political science and international studies

 Protests are breaking around the world, and people are demanding immediate action and calling for changes in governmental, political, and environmental policies.
 What sparked these protests, and what is next for many of the countries involved?
 Panelists will address world-wide environmental activism as well as political protests in Algeria, Chile, Iraq, Italy, and Lebanon.